September 2005 Archives

 Critics blame the media for misrepresenting science, but this often misses the real challenges of science communication that Randall presents.
 It is infinitely easier to find fault with the media, we know, than it is to write lucidly about original research or to note excellent coverage from any source.

-Given recent political history, we citizens should be perfectly able to summon enough skepticism to realize that the current administration chooses whether or not to believe global climate change.
+Given recent political history, we citizens should be perfectly able to summon the skepticism to realize that the current administration chooses whether or not to believe global climate change.
 It is not for lack of credible evidence, or because too few scientists are taking the time to explain.
 Those pushing petroleum are not hobbled by the scant science news on the local evening TV shows.
 In many areas of science the administration is basing policy not on scientific evidence but in spite of it.
 In an age where politicians are constantly determining science policy based on the loudest lobby, it is as critical to grapple with this problem as it is to note the lack of attention to science itself.

 Red Snapper Parasite Proliferates